Metro: Last Light Low End Performance and Tweak Guide

 Tessellation

-Tessellation makes the sandbags more round and adds more detail to ground rocks.
+Tessellation makes the sandbags more rounds and adds more detail to ground rocks.
 Steel bars on the left side are slightly affected.
 The performance difference across the tessellation levels are minimal on the average fps, but the minimum fps is greatly diminished by up to 9 to 10 fps.
 This makes the gameplay less smooth – and expect slowdowns in highly tessellated areas.

 Advanced Physx